ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 To retrieve an access token for the resource that the client wants to access, the client requests an access token from the authorization server.
 Before C can request the access token, C and AS must establish a secure communication channel.
-C must securely have obtained keying material to communicate with AS, and C's overseeing principal, the requesting party (RqP) must have informed C that AS is authorized to provide keying material concerning RS.
-Also, AS must securely have obtained keying material for C, and received authorization rules concerning C and RS from the resource owner (RO) that relates to this keying material.
+C must securely have obtained keying material to communicate with AS, and C must securely have received authorization information intended for C that states that AS is authorized to provide keying material concerning RS to C. Also, AS must securely have obtained keying material for C, and obtained authorization rules approved by the resource owner (RO) concerning C and RS that relate to this keying material.
 C and AS must use their respective keying material for all exchanged messages.
 How the security association between C and AS is established is not part of this document.
 C and AS MUST ensure the